X16Community/x16-docs/X16 Reference - 11 -  Working with CMDR-DOS.md

 ## CMDR-DOS

-Commander-16 duplicates and extends the programming interface used by Commodore's line of disk drives, including the famous (or infamous) VIC-1541.
+Commander X16 duplicates and extends the programming interface used by Commodore's line of disk drives, including the famous (or infamous) VIC-1541.
 CMDR-DOS uses the industry-standard FAT-32 format.
 Partitions can be 32MB up to (in theory) 2TB and supports CMD-style partitions, subdirectories, timestamps and filenames up to 255 characters.
 It is the DOS built into the [Commander X16](https://www.commanderx16.com).

-There are three basic interfaces for CMDR-DOS: the binary interface (SAVE,LOAD), the data file interface (OPEN, PRINT#, INPUT#, GET#), and the command interface.
+There are three basic interfaces for CMDR-DOS: the binary interface (LOAD, SAVE, etc.), the data file interface (OPEN, PRINT#, INPUT#, GET#), and the command interface.
 We will give a brief summary of BASIC commands here, but please refer to the BASIC chapter for full syntax of each command.